AllenInstitute/BCDC-Dashboards/README.md

 # BCDC-Dashboards
 This repository is intended to store the codes for the BICAN dashboard, which takes the BCDC-Metadata repository as the input, performs data wrangling and launches the dashboard app script.
 The current version is a demo version that lives in the local environment and has not been integrated with the other pipelines yet, hence, the code structures are subject to change once the integration with the rest of the existing pipelines (i.e. databases, ontologies) happens.

-Disclaimer: the current dashboard script has not included any 'techniques'-related count functionalities, however, an abstract of categories to collapse into has been included in the business logics.
+### Disclaimer: the current dashboard script only demonstrates two use cases of collapsing the categories - 1. collapse specimen types for specimen counts; 2. collapse species for sample counts.
+There are other categories needing to be collapsed, such as modalities and techniques, which is work in progress - meanwhile, an abstract of what categories to collapse into has been included in the business logics.

 ### Workflow